The historical events that shaped Edinburgh

 The 19th century saw the city grow beyond the New Town, with railways, factories and new tenement blocks for the workers.
 Edinburgh became 'Auld Reekie', its air dark with smoke.
 In response, Victorian philanthropists created open spaces such as Inverleith Park and built "happy homes for happy workers" in the Colonies projects.

 The 20th century saw the decline of industry and pollution, and the rise of tourism and culture.
 The Edinburgh Festival began in 1947.
-Through it all, the city has remained the centre of Scotland’s finance, legal system and political life, symbolised by the creation of a renewed Scottish Parliament on the eve of
+Through it all, the city has remained the centre of Scotland's finance, legal system and political life, symbolised by the creation of a renewed Scottish Parliament on the eve of the millennium.

 Edinburgh through the centuries